aframevr/aframe/docs/components/animation.md

 [Remix the Animating on Events Glitch][eventsglitch].

-To start an animation by explicitly emitting an event, you can do the following:
+To start an animation by explicitly [emitting a custom event][https://aframe.io/docs/1.6.0/introduction/javascript-events-dom-apis.html#emitting-an-event-with-emit], you can do the following:

 ```
 el.emit(`startanim001`, null, false);